samjameswilliams/samjameswilliams/docs/source/civil_eng/water/pump_suction.md

 $NPSHa = H_{st} - H_L + H_{atm} - H_{vap}$

 Where;
-$$H_{st}$$ is the static head = elevation of free water surface at the upstream end of the suction pipe - pump centreline elevation.
+$H_{st}$ is the static head = elevation of free water surface at the upstream end of the suction pipe - pump centreline elevation.
 This is negative if the pump is above the waterline.

-$$H_L$$ is the total head loss in the suction pipe (friction and minor losses)
+$H_L$ is the total head loss in the suction pipe (friction and minor losses)
-Alternatively you can combine $$H_{st} - H_L$$ and think of them together as the hydraulics grade line (HGL) at the pump intake.
+Alternatively you can combine $H_{st} - H_L$ and think of them together as the hydraulics grade line (HGL) at the pump intake.
 This is useful when you don't have a straightforward suction line (i.e. a booster pump in a network).

-$$H_{atm}$$ is atmospheric pressure.
+$H_{atm}$ is atmospheric pressure.

-$$H_{vap}$$ is the vapour pressure of the liquid.
+$H_{vap}$ is the vapour pressure of the liquid.

 If the NPSHa > NPSHr then the pump should be fine.
 However, it is prudent to use factors of safety to allow for uncertainty in the calculations and for pump wear.
-WIMES recommends  using the greater of 2m + NPSHr or $$1.3 \times NPSHr$$  instead of the published NPSHr.
+WIMES recommends  using the greater of 2m + NPSHr or 1.3 x NPSHr instead of the published NPSHr.

 The formula above occasionally gives the surprising result that a submersible pump, underwater, won't have sufficient NPSHa.
 This is most likely to happen if the pump is running towards the right of its curve and the level in the well has dropped low.